chaidhat/compiler/README.md

 and a charset of `a..z`, `0..9` with 20 symbols `. , ; + - * / = # ! & | " > ( ) [ ] { }`\

 ## MinimalistiC Compiler (MCC)
-Compiles MinC into x86 assembly *.o* files then asks linker to link into binaries\
+Compiles MinC into 32-bit x86 assembly *.s* files then asks linker to link into binaries\
 **What it does**
 1. reads input char by char, being lexed into tokens
    * `file.c` and `io.c` take in the source code as a stream